Changelog

 config zone

-option name lan_bat0
+option name default

-list network 'lan_bat0'
+list network 'default'

 option input ACCEPT